 In the mid 1990's our church began our “Pumpkin Patch” to sell pumpkins.
 The “Pumpkin Patch” fund raiser has grown and grown developing into a community Fall Festival.
 Throughout the First United Methodist Church building, it is important to take notice of the numerous plaques.
 Many are dedicated to people who through the early years of our church worked joyously and tirelessly to the Glory of God to meet the needs of the Church.
 As the years advance to 2015 the First United Methodist Church has made many changes to meet the needs of its congregation, community and mission-work.

 In 2015 the First United Methodist Church celebrated its centennial.
 The theme for the celebration would be “Heritage, Faith, Challenge”, in recognition of our past, present and future dedication to serving Our Father and His Son.
 It was decided there would be one church service at 10:30 am on February 1 and 8, and a Centennial Dinner and Program at 5:00 pm on February 7, 2015.
 Fourteen inspired and loyal church members were chosen to serve on the Centennial Committee to share their ideas, talents and time and to guide an enthusiastic congregation in the preparation for the Centennial Celebration.
-On February 1 a service was held with Bishop Ken Carter and District Superintendent John Powers presiding.
+On February 1 a service was held with Bishop Ken Carter, District Superintendent John Powers and Pastor Betty Batey presiding.
 Centennial banners and a Centennial Plaque were presented and dedicated.
 Then on February 7 a Centennial Dinner was held in our beautifully decorated-remodeled Henderson Hall.
 Many former ministers of “First Church”, the congregation, friends and families enjoyed a delicious covered-dish meal in the Methodist tradition.
 Following the meal was a fun, lively and memorable program of music, singing, touching stories by church families, a slide show, the recognition of members with long-time service and a skit presented by the Youth.
 A joyous celebration was enjoyed by all.

 On February 8 at our Centennial Service former Pastors and the congregation shared memories, a booklet “Letters of Reflection“ was presented and "Shall We Meet at the River" was played on a 1920s foot-pump organ used in the 1915 church and a stained-glass window from the 1915 church was presented.
 Our many talented choirs, vocalist, and musicians lifted us up in song.